 Don’t each of those words on their own somehow feel different to what you think of when they all come together to create CRM?

 Customer - surely everyone gets that?

-So, for the sake of avoiding a petty semantic argument, let’s assume that consumer / customers is pretty much the same thing.
+But, to avoid a petty semantic argument, let’s just assume that consumer / customers is pretty much the same thing.
 Because it’s about to get more complicated.